Rogdham/pyzstd/index.rst

 Introduction
 ------------

 pyzstd module provides classes and functions for compressing and decompressing data using Facebook's `Zstandard <http://www.zstd.net>`_ (or zstd as short name) algorithm.

 The API is similar to Python's bz2/lzma/zlib module.

+Includes the latest zstd source code, can also dynamically link to zstd library provided by system, and has a CFFI implementation that can work with PyPy, see :ref:`this note<build_pyzstd>` for details.

 Links: `GitHub page <https://github.com/animalize/pyzstd>`_, `PyPI page <https://pypi.org/project/pyzstd>`_.